hannahxchen/hannahxchen.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a Computer Science PhD candidate at [University of Virginia](http://www.virginia.edu/).
 I am advised by Prof. [David Evans](http://www.cs.virginia.edu/~evans/) and Prof. [Yangfeng Ji](http://yangfengji.net).
-My research primarily focuses on trustworthy NLP.
+My research primarily focuses on auditing NLP models.
 I've worked on adversarial NLP and privacy attacks on NLP models in the past.
 I'm currently working on bias/fairness assessment for NLP models.

 Email: yc4dx at virginia dot edu